automl/SMAC3/doc/quickstart.rst

 Optimization-loop and calculates the incumbent.
-To automatically handle the exploration of the search space and evaluation of the function, SMAC needs as inputs the scenario object as well as the function evaluator.
+To automatically handle the exploration of the search space and evaluation of the function, SMAC needs as inputs the scenario object as well as the function.

 .. literalinclude:: ../examples/svm.py
    :lines: 103-